valschmidt/rep/rep-DRAFT_MB.rst

 conjunction with the format guidelines below, to ensure that your REP submission won't get automatically rejected because of form.

 In addition to two-way travel time along each beam, MBESs often record the acoustic intensity of the received signal associated with the target detect.
-There is no agreed upon method for measuring or reporting this value, and it
+There is no agreed upon method for measuring or reporting this value, and each sonar system does it differently.
+This has caused considerable confusion  it has caused great confus

 ReStructuredText is offered as an alternative to plaintext REPs, to allow REP authors more functionality and expressivity, while maintaining easy readability in the source text.
 The processed HTML